percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 Endpoint: An RTP flow terminating entity that has possession of E2E media encryption keys and terminates end-to-end (E2E) encryption.
 This may include embedded user conferencing equipment or browsers on computers, media gateways, MCUs, media recording device and more that are in the trusted domain for a given deployment.

 MDD (Media Distribution Device): An RTP middlebox that is not allowed to to have access to E2E encryption keys.
 It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.
+This entity may also be called "Media Distributor" or "Distributor" throughoout this or other PERC documents.

 KMF (Key Management Function): An entity that is a logical function which passes keying material and related information to endpoints and MDDs that is appropriate for each.
 The KMF might be co-resident with another entity trusted with E2E keying material.